Ben-Woolf/BHW-Projects/README.md

 Includes:

-  -SortedDict.txt - A cross referenced result of words sorted by popularity from Peter Norvig's collection of 100k most popular "words" with a text file containing 330k words in alphabetical order from Scrabble, which is recongnised by Oxford Dictionary.
+  -SortedDict.txt - A cross referenced result of words sorted by popularity from Peter Norvig's collection of 100k most popular "words" in addition to a text file containing 330k words in alphabetical order from Scrabble / Scrabble-like games, which is recongnised by Oxford Dictionary.
 Cross checking the text files resulted in this dictionary containing approximately 56k words in order of popularity.

   -DictTrie.py - A program that was used to first build the Trie using SortedDict.txt and is used to find the 3 most popular results in the trie when building a word in the Normal Keyboard Program